 Buckden Pike Walk: Stage 1 (Car Park to Summit)

-Keep heading uphill and following the track until you reach a split in the path (pictured below).
+- From the path entrance on the north side of the car park, keep heading uphill until you reach a split in the path (photo above).
 Keep left at the split, pass the drystone wall and then head right immediately after the wall.

-While this section isn’t as steep as the initial climb out of the car park, it’s still deceivingly tiring!
+- Next, cross diagonally through the fields, using the gaps in the drystone walls to keep you on track.
+This section isn’t as steep as the initial climb out of the car park, yet, it’s still deceivingly tiring!

-Don’t forget to look back on yourself during this section from the car park to Buckden Pike Summit – the scenery behind you is spectacular, particularly on a clear day!
+- Don’t forget to look back on yourself during this uphill walk from Buckden Yorkshire to the summit.
+The scenery behind you is spectacular, particularly on a clear day!

-My sheer exhaustion on climbing one mountain suddenly put the thought of climbing these Yorkshire Three Peaks, as they’re known, into perspective!
+My sheer exhaustion from climbing one mountain suddenly put the thought of climbing these Yorkshire Three Peaks in one day into perspective!

 Buckden Pike Walk: Stage 2 (Summit to the Polish Memorial)

-The next stage of this Buckden Pike Walk is to head along the ridge of Buckden Pike to the Polish War Memorial.
+The next stage of this Buckden Pike circular walk is to head along the ridge to the Polish War Memorial.
 After the long uphill climb to the summit, this flat section will be a breeze!

-The Polish War Memorial is about 750 meters south of the summit of Buckden Pike.
-A small but poignant memorial to the 5 Polish soldiers killed when their plane crashed into the Buckden Pike hillside mid-snowstorm in 1942.
+The Polish War Memorial is about 750 metres south of the summit.
+A small but poignant memorial to the 5 Polish soldiers killed when their plane crashed into the hillside mid-snowstorm in 1942.

-Miraculously, one other person survived the crash and managed to navigate down off the mountain in heavy snow and with a broken ankle to get to safety.
+Miraculously, 1 other person survived the crash.
+They managed to navigate down off the mountain in heavy snow and with a broken ankle to get to safety.

 Buckden Pike Walk: Stage 3 (Polish War Memorial to the Car Park)